 Mrs Ramsey immediately leaned over and gathered the unwanted cutlery off the table.
 ‘There you are.
 I’ll be right back in just a few ticks — with your coffees.’

-Once they had sat down, Charlotte immediately leaned across the table and in a quiet discreet voice asked, ‘Are you absolutely sure you’re pregnant?’
+Once they had sat down, Charlotte immediately leaned across the table and asked, ‘Are you sure you’re pregnant?’

 Emily closed her eyes before she answered with a heavy sigh, ‘Yes, I’m sure.’

 ‘Oh, Emi, why don’t you just get an abortion?

 Emily’s face suddenly hardened as she snapped back, ‘No — It’s not the baby Charlotte.’
 It caused Charlotte to sink back slightly into her chair.
 In an instant, her expression then seemed to soften as Emily stretched out her arm and offered her hand, ‘Oh, it’s all a bloody mess.
 I’ve made a mess of everything.’

 Charlotte accepted her hand and leaned over the table, then gently she sealed the entwined promise with a kiss.

 ‘Well, I must say you can tell you two have certainly missed each other.’
 Mrs Ramsey interrupted.
 ‘Come on — make some room.’ she smiled.

 They turned, looked up at Mrs Ramsey, then almost at the same time began tittering as their eyes met again across the table.

 Mrs Ramsey looked down at them fondly as she placed the coffee cups down, ‘I hope you two find the time to drink them.’
 She smiled, ‘In-between all that catching up.’